mattma1970/yakwith.ai/README.md

 Note: assembly.ai (STT) if required here as a temporary token for use on the front end needs to be generated.

 ### Running the dependant service
-Yakwith.ai backend uses TGG ( to serve models), tesseract server ( OCR) and mongoDB for persistant storage.
+Yakwith.ai backend uses TGI ( to serve models), tesseract server ( OCR) and mongoDB for persistant storage.
 Each of these services runs in docker.
 See docker-compose.yml for details and to update for your local file structure.
 ```
 docker-compose pull